mauricechiodo/eim-case-studies/course/credit-scores/Credit_Scores/types/index.md

 #Types of Data

-Credit Scores can be based on different types of data: baseline credit data or alternative credit data [5].
+Credit scores can be based on different types of data: baseline credit data or alternative credit data [5].

 ##Baseline Credit Data